Below are answers to some questions we’ve gotten in the past, and friends have told us might be helpful.

 When we receive an inquiry from a client, one of the first questions we get is how much we think the work will cost.
 Without having seen someone’s home, this is of course impossible to answer.
 If a prospective client already has plans drawn up from an architect or engineer we can give a rough idea.
 If they do not, we ask that they answer a form set of questions we have developed over the years.
 Sometimes clients find this list daunting, however, most of the questions take only seconds to answer.
 Once a customer has answered these questions we are able to give a rough range of what we think the project will cost.
-If that number is something they are comfortable with, Chris and I schedule a site visit to go over the project in more detail, take our own measurements, photos, ask necessary questions, etc. We charge $150 for the two of us to make this visit.
-Then we put together a formal proposal.
+If that number is something they are comfortable with, Chris and I schedule a site visit to go over the project in more detail, take our own measurements, photos, ask necessary questions, etc. Then we put together a formal proposal.
 If you’re happy with us and the proposal, then we can get to work!
-(And this charge can then be rolled into the project’s payment schedule).

 What are the types of projects we take on?

 What are the expected timelines for a project?

 Timelines vary from project to project.
 We make sure to let clients know about how long we anticipate their project to take when we submit a proposal.
 Generally speaking we give a range in time, as that helps customers understand that we hope to be able to complete their job correctly and quickly, but challenges may arise that impact the timeline.

 Payment schedules vary project by project.
 We always require an amount upon signature of a contract.
 This amount is either 10% of the project, or $1,000, whichever is less.
 In our proposal we give a payment schedule where installment payments are due when various goals have been met (demo completed, inspections passed, etc.) When your project is complete, the balance is paid.
 This is usually the largest sum as we always ensure that clients are not paying down their contracted amount ahead of schedule.